Qudit States in Noisy Quantum Channels: Acknowledgments

-SB acknowledges support from Interdisciplinary Cyber Physical Systems (ICPS) programme of the Department of Science and Technology (DST), India through Grant No.: DST/ICPS/QuEST/Theme-1/2019/6.
-SB also acknowledges support from Interdisciplinary Research Platform - Quantum Information and Computation (IDRP-QIC) at IIT Jodhpur.
+SB acknowledges support from the Interdisciplinary Cyber-Physical Systems (ICPS) program of the Department of Science and Technology (DST), India through Grant No.: DST/ICPS/QuEST/Theme-1/2019/6.
+SB also acknowledges support from the Interdisciplinary Research Platform - Quantum Information and Computation (IDRP-QIC) at IIT Jodhpur.